- 2 Tins (800g) Chopped or Plum Tomatoes

 Cost Saver Tips

 Why not see what veggies you have in your fridge or freezer?
 This dish is great if you add things like sliced mushrooms, a red pepper or a couple of carrots just before you put in the tinned tomatoes – then just cook it for three minutes.
+To save cooking time, you could try grating the carrot.
+Or feel free to add chicken.
+You can also make the sauce in bulk and either use it within 24 hours or freeze it for later.
+Remember to only reheat it once though.

 Tips for Kids

-Based on a single serving of 385g
+Based on a single serving of 382g (% of an adult's reference intake)

 Nutrition labels on the front of packaging